-U.S. Postal Inspectors investigate nationwide scam involving bitcoin
+Postal Inspectors investigate scam involving Bitcoin

 "We would love to get their information or even if they submit a tip anonymously," Parker said.

-Because Parker said they may be able to trace the receiving bitcoin address.
+Because Parker said they may be able to trace the receiving Bitcoin address.

 The latest batch of letters were mailed May 11th, right here in Memphis, and Parker says who is sending them could be the real clue to solving the case.